asunol/jax_rheology/README.md

 a GPU and run through two batch jobs.
 Anything whose data or hardware is absent skips with a line saying what it wanted, so the suite is runnable anywhere; [`REPRODUCE.md`](REPRODUCE.md) lists the variables that turn the skips into runs.

-Each example runs at reduced scale, completes in ~[30 s–2 min] on a laptop CPU, prints its loss/summary values to stdout, and writes its outputs under `work/`.

-## System requirements

-Linux x86-64 (developed and tested on Harvard FASRC, Rocky Linux 8; any Linux with conda should work — macOS and Windows are untested).
-Python 3.11, with all dependency versions pinned in the two environment files; these are the exact versions used to produce the paper results.
-GPU runs use the pinned CUDA build of jaxlib; production training used an NVIDIA A100-SXM4-80GB.
-No GPU is needed for the examples or the quick verification level, which run on CPU.
-Typical install time on a normal desktop: ~15 minutes.

 ## Citation